 - Get a sturdy base for the tree to prevent it from being knocked over.
 Plastic tree can be lighter than real trees, so this is especially important.

-Some cats like to chew on or eat plastic trees.
-If you notice your cat doing this, you can spray a bitter no-chew solution on the tree.
+- Some cats like to chew on or eat plastic trees.
+If you notice your cat doing this, you can use a bitter no-chew spray on the tree.

 Trimming the Tree